pepijndejong/slack-spotify-jukebox/README.md

 Fill in the spotify.clientId and spotify.clientSecret in the properties file: build/bin/application.properties

+Also make sure the spotify.redirectUrl in the application.properties file is registered in the Spotify developer portal under 'Redirect URIs'.

 ### Step 2
 Create a custom slack integration (bot): https://[YOUR_SLACK_DOMAIN].slack.com/apps/manage/custom-integrations